 Most hospitals are accustomed to placenta encapsulation and have an official release form for you to sign called "Authorisation of the Release of Human Tissue to a Patient or Next of Kin".
 Once that paperwork is done, it’s no problem to take over care of your placenta.
 That being said, you should mention to your provider and/or midwife well in advance that you plan to utilise your placenta for consumption so it can be handled correctly after the birth and include it in your birth plan.

-WHAT TO DO AFTER YOUR PLACENTA HAS BEEN DELIVERED AND DELAYED CORD CLAMPING HAS BEEN COMPLETED/THE CORD HAS BEEN CUT
+WHAT TO DO AFTER YOUR PLACENTA HAS BEEN DELIVERED

-If no pathology examination is required, the placenta will need to be double bagged and then placed in a clearly labelled, leak-proof and sealed esky with ice blocks (provided to you by Dulcie Lane) within 1-2 hours of birth.
+Once birthed and after the midwife examination, the placenta will need to be double bagged and then placed in a clearly labelled, leak-proof and sealed esky with ice blocks (provided to you by Dulcie Lane) within 1-2 hours of birth.

 The staff at the hospital will bag it for you.